alex-strobel/DPP-LabManual/Research/Administration/Research-Workflow/01_Research_question.md

   - [Formulation of hypotheses](#formulation-of-hypotheses)

 ---

+> **Summary.** It is absolutely essential to have a well-formulated research question, better think it over and over than to start your project with an ill-specifeid research question.
+Also, identify potential collaborators and discuss your question with them.
+One of them should be assigend to be the Research Transparency Advisor, and all of them (but notnecessarily *only* them) will be potential co-authors of a manuscript that eventually results from your project, so make sure that everyone involved in principle *can* and actually *does* filfil the criteria for athorship.
 ## Starting point

 You may have some research interest and perhaps already some research idea, but it is essential that before you really start engaging in planning and conducting a study you have to have a specific research question that ideally allows you to derive hypotheses. *How does Need for Cognition (NFC) develop?* is a research interest, and *life events may shape NFC* is a research idea.
 So you could go on, use some life event questionnaire together with the NFC scale in a convenience sample and correlate the resulting scores with each other.
 You may find that NFC is positively correlated with the number of positive life events reported, but not with the number of negative life events.
 Does this result confirm your notion that life events shape NFC?
 Or couldn't it be that NFC shapes the experience or the recall of specific life events?
 Your research design does not allow to decide for or against any of these alternative explanations.

 Therefore, it pays to ponder your research idea over and over, to carefully read the literature on the relationship of life events and NFC, perhaps even to write a short review that you can submit as a stand-alone paper or that can be of use for the theoretical part of your manuscript.
 Also present your idea to colleagues - be it in your lab or at other occasions such as conferences - and discuss your thoughts on the matter!
 This will also help to identify potential collaborators and/or co-authors.

 ## Research Transparency Advisor